NightClover-code/used-cars-api/README.md

 # Overview

-This is a used cars RESTful API built with NestJS - inspired by `Stephen Grider`'s course on Udemy.
+This is a used cars RESTful API built with NestJS - inspired by [@StephenGrider](https://www.udemy.com/user/sgslo/).
 Users can use common auth features (signin/signup/etc.), as well as submitting reports for an estimate of the car they want to buy.
 Admins should approve reports before they go public.

 ![swagger preview](src/images/preview.png)